Skip to content

 Defence in depth and the IEC 62443 zone-and-conduit model

-A single boundary, however well built, is not enough on its own.
-Defence in depth layers independent controls so that the failure or bypass of one does not expose the whole system.
-On an OT network that means segmentation between zones, host hardening on the assets that can take it, strong authentication on every administrative and remote path, monitoring for anomalous traffic, and a tested backup and recovery position for controller programs and SCADA projects.
+A single boundary is not enough on its own.
+Defence in depth layers independent controls so that the failure or bypass of one does not expose the whole system: segmentation between zones, host hardening where the asset can take it, strong authentication on every administrative and remote path, monitoring, and a tested backup position for controller programs and SCADA projects.

 IEC 62443 gives this structure.
 A zone is a grouping of assets that share a security requirement, such as the controllers and HMIs of one production area.
 A conduit is a controlled communication path between zones, such as the link from the SCADA gateway up through the demilitarised zone to MES.
-Each zone is assigned a target security level from SL 1 to SL 4:
+Each zone gets a target security level:

 • SL 1 protects against casual or coincidental misuse.